LaunchAcademy/factory_bot_book_club/README.md

 You can override any of the attributes that your factory sets by passing in an argument to modify that attribute.
 In this example, we're changing the first name, last name, and bio of the factory to suit our needs.
 This allows us to avoid duplicating some of our work in mocking up the data needed to test things that book club members can do, but with custom values when needed.

 ### Objects with Associations ([Documentation](http://www.rubydoc.info/gems/factory_bot/file/GETTING_STARTED.md#Associations))

+**Note**: you will need to be fluent in basic ActiveRecord associations in order to use the following code snippets.

 In our set up, a `Book Club` has many `Member`s, and a `Member` belongs to a `Book Club`.
 Usually when we create a member object, we'll know we want a book club object also.
 So we can add a factory for this purpose to our `factories.rb` file: